Providing Infectious disease CRO services. Pharyngitis study achieves targets inside limited winter window

 Based on the success of a previous trial, a UK-based consumer healthcare sponsor selected Novotech as the CRO to manage their phase III pharyngitis study.
 The study aimed to recruit 480 patients in four months during the Southern Hemisphere winter, when pharyngitis is most prevalent.

-Investigational Product was also due to expire at the end of this period – which meant an extension to recruitment timelines would require additional administration to extend the expiry date.
+The investigational product status was also due to expire at the end of this period – which meant an extension to recruitment timelines would require additional administration to extend the expiry date.

 Novotech worked closely with the sponsor to develop an updated and comprehensive patient recruitment and retention campaign across various channels.